Spin superfluidity and magnon BEC: Introduction

 \subsection{Magnon BEC vs equilibrium magnets}

 The magnetic $U(1)$ symmetry is spontaneously broken also in some static magnetic systems.
-Sometimes this phenomenon is also described in terms of BEC of magnons \cite{mag1,mag2,mag3,Giamarchi}.
+Sometimes this symmetry breaking is described in terms of BEC of magnons \cite{mag1,mag2,mag3,Giamarchi,KaulMathew2011}.
 Let us stress from the beginning that there is the principal difference between the magnetic ordering in equilibrium and the BEC of quasiparticles which we are discussing in this review.

-In some magnetic systems, the symmetry breaking phase transition starts when the system becomes softly unstable towards growth of one of the magnon modes.
+In these magnetic systems, the symmetry breaking phase transition starts when the system becomes softly unstable towards the growth of one of the magnon modes.
 The condensation of this mode can be used for the description of the soft mechanism of formation of ferromagnetic and antiferromagnetic states (see e.g. \cite{Nikuni}).
-However the condensation of this mode leads finally to the formation of the true equilibrium ordered state.
+However, the final outcome of the condensation is the true equilibrium ordered state.
 In the same manner, the Bose condensation of phonon modes may serve as a soft mechanism of formation of the equilibrium solid crystals \cite{Kohn}.
 But this does not mean that the final crystal state is the Bose condensate of phonons.

 On the contrary, BEC of quasiparticles is in principle a non-equilibrium phenomenon, since quasiparticles (magnons) have a finite life-time.
 In our case magnons live long enough to form a state very close to thermodynamic equilbrium BEC, but still it is not an equilibrium.
 In the final equilibrium state at $T=0$ all the magnons will die out.
-In this respect, the growth of a single mode in the non-linear process after a hydrodynamic instability \cite{LandauHydro}, which has been discussed in terms of the Bose condensation of the classical sound or surface waves \cite{Zakharov}, is more close to magnon BEC than equilibrium magnets.
+In this respect, the growth of a single mode in the non-linear process after a hydrodynamic instability \cite{LandauHydro}, which has been discussed in terms of the Bose condensation of the classical sound or surface waves \cite{Zakharov}, is more close to magnon BEC than equilibrium magnets with spontaneously broken $U(1)$ symmetry.

 The other difference is that the ordered magnetic states are states with diagonal long-range order.
-The magnon BEC is a dynamic state characterized by the off-diagonal long-range order (see below), which is the main signature of spin superfluidity.
+The magnon BEC is a dynamic state characterized by the off-diagonal long-range order (see Sec. \ref{PlanarFerromagnet} below), which is the main signature of spin superfluidity.